gojek/proctor/README.md

 ## Proctor

-Proctor is an automation framework.
-It helps everyone contribute to automation, mange it and use it.
+Proctor is a developer friendly automation orchestrator.
+It helps everyone use automation and contribute to it

-### Introduction
+### proctor CLI

-Proctor CLI is a command line tool to interact with proctor-engine.
+Proctor CLI is a command line tool to interact with [proctord](#) Users can use it to run procs
-It helps you execute various jobs available with proctor.

 ### Dev environment setup